Stochastic Gradient MCMC for Nonlinear State Space Models: Experiments

 We measure the sample quality of our MCMC chains $\{\theta^{(k)}\}_{k=1}^K$ using the \emph{kernel Stein discrepancy} (KSD) for equal compute time~\citep{gorham2017measuring, liu2016kernelized}.
 We choose to use KSD rather than classic MCMC diagnostics such as effective sample size (ESS)~\citep{gelman2013bayesian}, because KSD penalizes the bias present in our MCMC chains.
+Whilst it can be hard to interpret the absolute value of KSD for any problem, it is informative for comparing between different algorithms.
 Given a sample chain (after burnin and thinning) $\{\theta^{(k)}\}_{k=1}^{\tilde{K}}$, let $\hat{p}(\theta | y)$ be the empirical distribution of the samples.
 Then the KSD between $\hat{p}(\theta | y)$ and the posterior distribution $p(\theta | y)$ is

 where